 This varies!
 Think stages and ages.
 Begin with introducing the letters of your child’s name.
 Next, talk about the letters in family members’ names.
 Last, begin to share common letters in the alphabet, such as M, S, and T.

-When working with small children, the more comfortable they are, the more likely they will take risks.
-I like to learn which letters my child has identified by playing this letter park activity.
+When working with small children, the more comfortable they are, the more likely they are to take risks.
+I enjoy learning which letters my child has identified by playing this letter park activity.
 Here, I am calling out letters for my child to park his car.
 It helps me note which letters we may need to continue practicing.

 Keep learning the letters fun by taking the pressure off children to memorize letter names.
 Begin to sprinkle the alphabet in the house, or make a name poster focusing on the letters in your child’s name.
 Start with these 15 name activities for toddlers and preschoolers.